Azure-Samples/azureai-samples/scenarios/Assistants/contoso_financial_assistant/README.md

 1. Start the backend server using command flask run --host 0.0.0.0 -p5007
 2. Launch the frontend application by opening `assistant.html` file in your browser.
+3. Sample question: I purchased a washing machine on Premier credit card.
+I was to pay an emi of 1000 rs for 1 year every month.
+I missed my first emi due this month.
+How much do i pay now?

 ## Contributing